intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 ![zabbix_usermedia_create_modal](img/zabbix_usermedia_create_modal.png)

-> **NOTE:** User media that were created automatically using the IntelliMon Mobile app also show up in the list of user media of their respective user in Zabbix
+> **NOTE:** User media that were created automatically using the IntelliTrend Mobile app also show up in the list of user media of their respective user in Zabbix

 ### Step 4: Configure notifications
 At this point, your settings page should look as follows, indicating that the Zabbix media type was found and the Zabbix user media configuration is ok:

 ![finished](img/finished.png)

 You can now sign in to the Zabbix Frontend and configure alerts with operations as you would for any other media type.
-Existing trigger actions that use the `Send only to: All` option will now also begin sending push notifications with the IntelliMon Mobile app.
+Existing trigger actions that use the `Send only to: All` option will now also begin sending push notifications with the IntelliTrend Mobile app.

 For example, to only receive push notifications when a problem arises, simply configure a trigger action and then select the IntelliTrend Mobile media type from the list of media types.
 Of course, you can also select all media types if you do not want to limit alerts to push notifications: